juliuslaux/leophone/README.md

 # LeoPhone Website

-A lading page for LeoPhone - an ai virtual assistant for veterinary clinics
+A landing page for LeoPhone - an ai virtual assistant for veterinary clinics

 ## Overview